Chart Color Schemes

 Manly - Fairlight has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 22 projects that could affect this region.
-Notable projects include Two Tides, Two Tides at Manly, Manly Hospital Health And Well-Being Precinct, and Manly Cove West (Former Sea Life) Redevelopment.
-The following list details those most likely to be relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 22 projects that could impact the area.
+Notable ones include Two Tides, Two Tides, Manly Hospital Health And Well-Being Precinct, and Manly Cove West (Former Sea Life) Redevelopment.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.